Some links in this post may be affiliate links

 Once the temperatures warm up to 150C in spring, move the plant outdoors under bright sunlight but shield it from hot midday sunlight to prevent scorching of the leaves.

-Ensure that the soil remains moderately moist but not soggy by watering when the top 2-3 in. of soil feels dry and feed the plant every 2-3 weeks with a balanced fertilizer to encourage foliage growth.
+Ensure that the soil remains moderately moist but not soggy by watering when the top 2-3 inches of soil feels dry and feed the plant every 2-3 weeks with a balanced fertilizer to encourage foliage growth.

 Copperleaf Plant (Acalypha wilkesiana) can be propagated at the beginning of the growing season (spring) from stem cuttings.
 The cuttings can be rooted either in water or in soil.

-Learn How to Propagate Copperleaf Plant | 2 Ways of Acalypha wilkesiana Propagation.
+Learn How to Propagate Copperleaf Plant (2 Ways of Acalypha wilkesiana Propagation).

 Spread Copperleaf Plant seeds evenly on moist free-draining soil and cover lightly with some soil.
-Cover the set up with a plastic sheet to create a greenhouse effect.

-Place the set up in a warm, brightly-lit place and maintain the soil moist through out by light misting the soil surface until the seedlings are well established.
+Maintain the soil moist through out by light misting the soil surface until the seedlings are well established.

 When the seedlings have true leaves formed and are a reasonable size, transplant them into individual pots.